Funerals at Ascension

 The Three Components of Funeral Rites

 The Funeral Liturgy is the principal celebration of the Christian Funeral.
-It is here that family and friends join to reaffirm the belief that life has not ended and that we are one with Christ in life, death, and Resurrection.
-The family has a choice of Scripture readings, a selection of appropriate hymns.
-Our facilitators will suggest ways for family and friends to be personally involved.
+It is here that family and friends join together to reaffirm the belief that life has not ended and that we are one with Christ in life, death, and Resurrection.
+The family has a choice of Scripture readings and a selection of appropriate hymns.
+Our facilitators will suggest ways for family and friends to participate in the celebration.

-While there is a preference for traditional burial, the Church has permitted cremation for over 40 years.
-The Church teaches that the cremated remains should be kept together (not scattered or divided) to respect the body as the temple of the Holy Spirit and preferably interred in the consecrated grounds of a Catholic Cemetery.
+Note about Cremation: While there is a preference for traditional burial, the Church has permitted cremation since the 1960s.
+The Church teaches that the cremated remains should be kept together (not scattered or divided) to respect the body as the temple of the Holy Spirit as well as to express our faith in the resurrection of the dead on the last day.
+Cremated remains should be interred.

 Rituals & Symbols

-is a reminder of our Baptism into the Christian Community and now of our Baptism into our new life with Christ.
-We encourage family members to take part in placing the pall on the casket at the beginning of the Funeral Liturgy and assist in its removal as the body is about to be removed from the Church.
+The Funeral Pall is a reminder of our Baptism into the death and resurrection of Christ.
+We welcome family members to take part in placing the pall on the casket at the beginning of the Funeral Liturgy and assist in its removal as the body is about to be removed from the Church.

-Incense is used as a sign of respect for the body, a temple of the Holy Spirit, and of our prayers rising to the throne of God.
-It is used during our final farewell as we send our loved one home to God.
+Incense is used as a sign of respect for the body, which is a temple of the Holy Spirit, and of our prayers rising to the throne of God.
+It is used during our final farewell as we commend our loved one to God.

-The Paschal Candle stands near the altar as a reminder of the Risen Christ who has conquered sin and death and lives among us.
-This candle also reminds us that our loved ones share in the victory of Jesus over the powers of darkness and now shares the new life offered by Jesus Christ.
+The Paschal Candle stands near the altar as a reminder of the presence of the Risen Christ who has conquered sin and death and lives among us.
+This candle also reminds us that our loved ones share in the victory of Jesus over the powers of darkness.

 Making Arrangements

 You should provide a “Contact Person” for your family.
-Our funeral facilitator will reach out to them to assist with further planning and answer any questions.
+Our funeral facilitator may reach out to them to assist with further planning and to answer any questions.

-Once the Funeral Liturgy is scheduled, our funeral facilitator will contact you with information, or to schedule a time to meet.
-At that meeting, the funeral facilitator will walk you through the Funeral Liturgy as well as other ways Ascension may be able to accommodate your needs.
-If you would like to pre-plan selections, use this guide, complete the forms to the best of your knowledge, and prepare any questions you might have.
-If anything seems unclear in the guide, contact the facilitator or wait until the scheduled meeting.
+Once the Funeral Liturgy is scheduled, or if pre-planning, our funeral facilitator will contact you with more information or to schedule a time to meet.
+At that meeting, the facilitator will walk you through the Funeral Liturgy as well as other ways Ascension may be able to accommodate your needs.
+If anything seems unclear in the guide, contact the facilitator or complete the forms to the best of your knowledge and prepare any questions you might have.

-Although optional, we encourage family and friends to be involved in the Funeral Rites.
+Although optional, we encourage family and/or friends to fill special roles.

-At the Vigil, family, friends and colleagues gather to console one another and remember the deceased, both formally and informally.
+At the Vigil, family, friends, and colleagues gather to console one another and remember the deceased, both formally and informally.
 In this setting, leading a rosary is an option.
-More than one remembrance may be made, and a eulogy may be given.
+A eulogy or sharing of words may be given.
+If desired, a Catholic may even lead the vigil for their family and the parish would be happy to provide you with the relevant texts.

-For the Funeral Liturgy, Ascension can provide ministers (lector, altar server, extraordinary minister of Holy Communion, cantor, accompanist, and sacristan).
-If you have family or friends who desire to minister liturgically, we encourage and would appreciate their contribution(s).
+For the Funeral Liturgy, Ascension can provide ministers (lector, altar server, extraordinary minister of Holy Communion, cantor, accompanist, sacristan, and gift bearers).
+If you have family or friends who desire to minister, we encourage them to do so but prefer them to have previous experience.
+Some roles do require one to be Catholic.
+There is also an opportunity to share words of remembrance following Communion within Mass.

 Frequently Asked Questions

-Both eulogies and words of remembrance may be offered at a vigil service, or at the cemetery/crematorium.
+Both eulogies may be offered at a visitation or service, or at the cemetery/crematorium.
 These are also the appropriate places/times for playing favorite secular tunes or showing slides or PowerPoint® displays of photos of the deceased.

 A eulogy recounts some or all of the significant events in the life of the deceased.
 Words of remembrance do not attempt to give a biography, but to share some insight into the faith and values of the deceased as seen in one or two examples from his/her life.
 A eulogy by its very nature tends to be lengthy, while words of remembrance are brief.